KonradHoeffner/tempoguide/index.md

 - 4 Fatal Push, 2 Nihil Spellbomb
 + FoN, Consign, EE,

-Unfavoured because we don’t have Delver and Bolt to close out games quickly and we also don’t run Counterbalance to lock up the game, so we give them lots of time.
+Unfavored because we don’t have Delver and Bolt to close out games quickly and we also don’t run Counterbalance to lock up the game, so we give them lots of time.
 They have compact kills like LED+Echo so just stopping them once often isn’t enough and they can also kill us with large constructs if we don’t immediately have Wasteland for Saga or with Echo + Bowmasters.
 Can be vastly improved with 1-2 Null Rods.
 Powder Keg/Filigree Silex/Engineered Explosives also helps but Powder Keg is the best as it also kills artifact lands.